MiepHD/Discoverium/docs/POLICY.md

     If donations or any exchange of money, in any form to the or related third-parties, affects the code, this is not allowed.
 An example, if it was a client to a service that requires you to pay for access, but that service is not the author or related third-party, that is OK.
 RooCode, an open source client for any of the AI model APIs is a great example.

     Related third-parties mean a company, family member, etc that is assoicated with the author in such a way that the author might get indirect benefits or kickbacks from.
-Say the author's spouse or relative is runs the company or service that the software uses.
+Say the author's spouse or relative that runs the company or service that the software uses.
 Even if the party isn't directly related, if the company pays a kickback, finder fee, commission, or any form of exchange of money.

 6. Malware-Free
     Apps must not contain malicious code, spyware, or abusive behavior (e.g., data harvesting, location tracking without consent).